anakin004/ASL-Interpreter-TF/README.md

 2. **Current Dataset**:
    - Expanded to 60 videos per action.
    - Improved robustness and required less training time.
-   - Overall accuracy remained stable despite the larger dataset.
+   - Overall accuracy remained stable despite the larger dataset, currently at 98%.
    - More signs to come ...

 ### Data Availability: